Can Leo Apotheker make Hewlett Packard a cool company?

 "The internet is going totally mobile, the bandwidth is there... so many technologies are converging, and HP is the one company that can put it all together.
 We want to be the leader in this.

 He'll explain, he says, how "all the pieces of HP come together in a coherent way, and why each part is so important."

 And gone will be the days when HP announces a product to great fanfare, and then nothing happens because the product will not hit the shelves until many months later when the buzz is forgotten and the technology ever so slightly-out-of-date.

 "HP will stop making announcements for stuff it doesn't have.
 When HP makes announcements, it will be getting ready to ship," he promises, saying the products launched on 9 February will be on sale just a few weeks later.

-"That's a simple management decision, I don't need to re-engineer the tanker [HP] to do that."'As cool as HP'
+"That's a simple management decision, I don't need to re-engineer the tanker [HP] to do that."